Raphael Kirshbaum Building

-Raphael Kirshbaum Building, also known as the R. Kirshbaum Company, is a historic commercial building located at Union City, Randolph County, Indiana.
+Raphael Kirshbaum Building, also known as the R. Kirshbaum Company, is a historic commercial building located at Union City, Indiana.
 It was built in 1876, and is a three-story, rectangular, Italianate style brick building.
 It features rounded arch openings with pressed tin hoodmolds and a metal cornice with a wide overhang supported by brackets.

 It was added to the National Register of Historic Places in 1990.
 It is located in the Union City Commercial Historic District.